 Health and Safety at Work

 As a Borough Council, Ribble Valley is responsible for the enforcement of health, safety and welfare standards in a wide range of premises.
-The enforcement of health & safety legislation is split between the local authority and the Health & Safety Executive (HSE).
+The enforcement of health and safety legislation is split between the local authority and the Health and Safety Executive (HSE).
 Generally speaking the HSE are responsible for the more complex and larger operations requiring high specialisation e.g. mines, factories, chemical works, local authority operations and agricultural activities.

 Premises for which we are responsible for include, shops, warehouses, offices, catering services, residential accommodation (including caravan sites, care homes etc), coin operated launderettes, cosmetic services, undertakers (except embalmers), care/treatment/accommodation or exhibition of animals, birds or other creatures (except a horse stud, agricultural activity or veterinary surgery), church worship and childcare, playgroup or nursery facilities.

 We currently have in the order of 1100 businesses registered with this authority of which approximately 200, (20%) are inspected each year.
-For information upon inspection performance, the past 3 years achievements can be viewed on the Environmental Health Performance Summary table.

 Inspections are programmed and undertaken in accordance with HSE Codes of Practice and guidelines based on 'risk management principles.
 Inspections a undertaken on a frequency between 12 months and 6 years and are unannounced wherever possible.